Entropy formula for surface diffeomorphisms: Volume growth of the sub-manifolds

 In Proposition~\ref{grow rate for major component in finite step n}, we retain the latter term temporarily and later show, in Proposition~\ref{volume growth for time n}, that its contribution is negligible. \item Neutral times $[m,n)\setminus E$.
 At neutral times, the growth of $O^{p,m,L}_{n,E,\beta}$ is again purely local, with growth rate bounded by the Yomdin term $\frac{\lambda^{+}(f)}{r}$. \end{itemize}

 It is worth emphasizing that, at neutral times, the curve does not necessarily fail to grow.
-Rather, by definition of geometric times, the growth rate is modest—specifically, it is bounded by a constant strictly less than $1$ (see the definition of geometric times (\ref{definition of geometric time})).
+Rather, by definition of geometric times, the growth rate is modest-specifically, it is bounded by a constant strictly less than $1$ (see the definition of geometric times (\ref{definition of geometric time})).
 The precise threshold is irrelevant for our purposes; what matters is that this bound is uniform and does not depend on the dynamics of $f$.
-In practice, we absorb this contribution by the additional "$3r$" term appearing in Proposition~\ref{Burguet-Yomdin reparametrization}.

 \begin{proof}[Proof of Proposition \ref{grow rate for major component in finite step n}] We divide the proof into three steps.

 \textbf{ Step 1: An inductive construction of reparametrizations.}

 We first define some numbers: \begin{itemize} \item Let $n_E$ be the maximal geometric time in $[0,n)$, that is, the largest element of $E\cap[0,n)$.
 If no such geometric time exists, we set $n_{E}=0$.